All the blogs and articles to do with e-scooters and their impact on mobility on the eCabs website will fall under this tag.

 What is sustainable travel?

-As awareness of climate change intensifies, people are becoming more informed and concerned about the negative impact of travel.
 They are consequently more willing to make a change to their usual travel habits.
 And they tend to choose more eco-friendly options, in aid of more sustainable travel.

 One approach which is gaining traction is the concept of ‘slow travel’.
 This means that travel should be based on a connection to the local culture, people, and food of the place you are visiting.
 It also advocates less frequent but longer trips.
-Moreover, it also entails travelling by more sustainable means, such as trains instead of planes, for instance.

 During the Covid-19 pandemic, people started looking at travel in a different way.
 Perhaps there is a way of travelling more responsibly in the future, while reducing our carbon footprint.